 Hume follows his sentimentalist predecessor, Francis Hutcheson (1694–1746), in building his moral theory around the idea of a spectator who approves or disapproves of people’s character traits and motives.
 The sentiments of approval and disapproval are the source of our moral ideas of goodness and badness.
 To evaluate a character trait as morally good is to evaluate it as virtuous; to evaluate it as morally bad is to evaluate it as vicious.

 As he did in the causation debate, Hume steps into an ongoing debate about ethics, often called the British Moralists debate, which began in the mid-seventeenth century and continued until the end of the eighteenth.
-He uses the same method here as he did in that debate: there is a critical phase in which he argues against his opponents, and a constructive phase in which he develops his version of sentimentalism.
+He uses the same method here as he did in the causation debate: there is a critical phase in which he argues against his opponents, and a constructive phase in which he develops his version of sentimentalism.
 Hume has two sets of opponents: the self-love theorists and the moral rationalists.
 He became the most famous proponent of sentimentalism.

 Thomas Hobbes’ (1588–1679) brilliant but shocking attempt to derive moral and political obligation from motives of self-interest initiated the British Moralists debate.
 Hobbes, as his contemporaries understood him, characterizes us as naturally self-centered and power-hungry, concerned above all with our own preservation.
 In the state of nature, a pre-moral and pre-legal condition, we seek to preserve ourselves by trying to dominate others.
 Since we are equally powerful, this results in a state of “war of all against all” in which life is “nasty, brutish, and short”.
 The way out is to make a compact with one another.
 We agree to hand over our power and freedom to a sovereign, who makes the laws necessary for us to live together peacefully and has the power to enforce them.
 While acting morally requires that we comply with the laws the sovereign establishes, the basis of morality is self-interest.